George-Paul-Tony-C/212222040043/README.md

 ﻿# 212222040043
 ## 🔗 URL Shortener Application
-A full-stack URL shortener built with React, Material UI on the frontend and Node.js, Express, and Supabase/PostgreSQL with Prisma on the backend.
+A full-stack URL shortener built with React, Material UI on the frontend and Node.js, Express, and MongoDb on the backend.
 It allows users to shorten long URLs, track statistics like click counts, sources, and expiration times.

 ## 🗂 Project Structure